Is the Earth Flat? – How to Tell the Earth is Not Flat and How Do We Know the Earth is Not Flat?

 There are those who argue for a flat earth, against a spherical earth, and for or against every other position one can imagine.
 Below we cover what our ancestors knew, what we know, and what people think it all means.

 Read more about the Earth’s Geometry below (including tricks for figuring out the earth is “round”), or jump right in to the actual geometry of the universe.
 Science is much more rewarding than YouTube conspiracy theories, and we have curated lots of awesome science for you below.

-With all that said, if you truly think the earth is flat, tell me why without saying the word Illuminati and i’ll research your viewpoint.
+With all that said, if you truly think the earth is flat, tell us why without saying the word “Illuminati” and we’ll research your viewpoint.
 Share your thoughts on the earth’s geometry below.

 Can You Trust Your Eyes in Spacetime? | Space Time | PBS Digital Studios You can’t trust your eyes in spacetime, but you can trust science.
 The PBS Space Time series is pretty much the only proof you need when it comes to the geometry of space and the objects in it.
 Here is the PBS series on spacetime and general relativity, don’t waste brain space on lame YouTube flat earth conspiracies, fill your head with free legit internet science from PBS.

 TIP: The earth may even be two merged planets (or at least planetoids that crashed into each other at some point in the past).

 The horizon line moves farther away the higher your perspective is because the earth is round.

 What is the Shape of the Earth?
 How Do We Know?